DevelDoe/devel-react/readme.md

 *Please checkout branches of this repo were I have added more functionality.*

-* 0.1 React skelleton
-  * This minor update adds the basic skeleton for a react application.

-* 0.2 Test Suit
-  * This minor update adds a Karma, Mocha, Expect and react-addons-test-utils to the application.

-* 0.3 Redux
-  * This minor update adds Redux to the project for eazy handling of application wide data.

-* 0.4 React Router
-  * This minor update adds React Router for navigation.

-* 0.5 HTML & CSS
-  * This minor update adds styling to make developing layouts eazy with blueprint background and semitransparents divs.

-* 1.0 Release
-  * Major Release 1.0.
-The project is now a basic react app that you can build upon and use to quickly deploy professional React web applications.

 ## Webpack & Babel

 You will need to have Webpack installed globally in order to build the applicatinon.